conwu7/mymedia-ts/README.md

 On each media item, there are five actions available.
 The first four are in a hidden menu above the media’s poster.
 Click on the three dots to expose the available actions.

-1. Edit -
+1. Edit
 -  Add/update to watch notes
 -  Rate and add a review

 2. Copy/Move items between lists.
-3. Mark Completed – This will remove the item from the current list and add it to a system created ‘Completed List’.
+3. Mark Completed – This will remove the item from the current list and add it to a 'Watched' list.
 The Completed list will always show up on the bottom of each page if it is not empty.

 4. Remove – Remove the item from the current list.